Thinking About a Nose Job in Dubai?

 What Is a Nose Job?

-A nose job, or rhinoplasty, is a surgical procedure that involves reshaping and restructuring the nose to improve its appearance or function.
-It is one of the most commonly performed cosmetic procedures in the world, and it has been around for centuries.
+Known as rhinoplasty, is a surgical procedure that involves reshaping and restructuring the nose to improve its appearance or function.
+It is one of the most commonly performed cosmetic procedures in the world and rhinoplasty in Dubai is extremely common.
+Nose surgeries as a procedure have been around for centuries.

-The earliest known record of a nose job dates back to ancient India, where the procedure was performed to reconstruct noses that had been cut off as a form of punishment.
+The earliest known record of nose surgeries date back to ancient India, where the procedure was performed to reconstruct noses that had been cut off as a form of punishment.

 The ancient Greeks also practiced nasal reconstruction, and the Roman physician Aulus Cornelius Celsus described the technique of using skin grafts to repair nasal defects.